locationtech/geotrellis/README.md

 Please contact us if you have any questions, find us on irc at #geotrellis on freenode, or join the user mailing list at [https://groups.google.com/group/geotrellis-user](https://groups.google.com/group/geotrellis-user).
-More information is also available on the [http://www.azavea.com/products/geotrellis/](GeoTrellis website).
+More information is also available on the [GeoTrellis website](http://www.azavea.com/products/geotrellis/).

 The current release version of GeoTrellis is 0.7.0 (Asgard).